 - Tables, carrels, and chairs must all be left in the designated area, clean, and ready for the next user.

 - The library is not responsible for lost or stolen items.
 Do not leave personal belongings unattended at any time.
 In all cases, users are expected to be considerate of others in the library.
 Anyone leaving the premises for an extended period of time (longer than 20 minutes), may not "hold" a space by leaving their belongings unattended.
 In other words, claiming a space as your own and "camping out" is strictly prohibited.
 Library reserves the right to remove items that have been left unattended for more than 20 minutes or any unattended items that may be a potential safety or security risk.
 This includes but is not limited to unattended purses, backpacks, bags, carts, and luggage.
 All items removed by the library staff will be taken to security.
-Users can claim all lost items in the Mount Sinai Security Department locale in the lower level of the Annenberg Building.
+Users can claim all lost items in the Mount Sinai Security Department located in the lower level of the Annenberg Building.

 - Lying down or sleeping in any part of the library study area including but not limited to the computer stations, classrooms, couches, study rooms, floors and carrels is prohibited.

 FOOD, DRINKS, AND TRASH

 - No food is permitted in any part of the library.
 This includes the classrooms, computers areas, and study spaces on the 10th or 11th floors.

 - Beverages in spill-proof containers are allowed in the library.